The project

 SAVELEC Work Plan.

 Operationally, the project will be articulated through eight work packages which cover the requirements’ capture phase until the implementation and demonstration of a breadboard prototype regarding the technology under evaluation.
+In parallel, we also cooperate with partners from other digital industries, including neue casinos, to share experience in project management and testing.

 Read More